goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 Look at schema.xml inside zope.app.appsetup egg
-And this xml file can point you to rest of the syntax. for details about <zodb> look for component.xml in ZOBD egg
+And this xml file can point you to rest of the syntax. for details about <zodb> look for component.xml in ZODB egg

 How do I register a browser resource in a test?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~